-Driver dies after Saturday night crash in Port Allen
+State Police: Driver dies after Saturday night crash in Port Allen

 Latest Weather Blog

-Driver dies after Saturday night crash in Port Allen
+State Police: Driver dies after Saturday night crash in Port Allen

 PORT ALLEN - A 33-year-old man from Leesville who sustained injuries in a Saturday night crash passed away Wednesday due to health complications associated with the wreck, Louisiana State Police say.

-Troopers have identified James Brogdon as the man who lost his life.
+Troopers identified James Brogdon as the man who lost his life.

 According to authorities, the crash involved two vehicles and occurred on US Hwy 190 at the intersection of LA Hwy 1145 (Calumet Road) in West Baton Rouge Parish.